tlicata/packer/README.md

 config.vm.box = "packer-made-vbox"
 ```

-and then I can launch a virtual machine based off the image I just
+and then I can launch a virtual machine based off the image that
-built.
+packer just built.

 [vagrant]: https://www.vagrantup.com/
 [packer]: https://www.packer.io/